bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 }
 ```
 ::: warning
+**Practices leading to poor performance**

 Since wheel1, wheel2, wheel3, wheel4 are lazy loaded, they are **not retrieved** directly when retrieving a Car.
 The retrieval of related Wheel objects is only performed **when accessing the fields** (via getWheel1(), ...), if necessary.

-However, when building the response, the default Json parser **implicitly fetches** all lazy loaded fields.
+However, when building the response, the default `JsonBuilder` **implicitly fetches** all lazy loaded fields (it calls all field getters).
 So, if a large number of Business Data is returned and if you have lazy loaded fields in the returned objects, numerous queries are executed, leading to poor performance.

-For example, if you don't follow the code sample above and write :
+For example, if you don't follow the code sample above and write something like:

 ```groovy
         def currentModel = "DeLorean"